OpenShock/Frontend/src/lib/components/ui/README.md

    * Update it to use our own `ColorSchemeStore` implementation instead of the one from the `svelte-sonner` package.
    * Remove `svelte-sonner` from `package.json`

+3. **Update `slider` component if modified**

+   If the `slider` component was modified by the CLI, it most likely removed the `cursor-w-resize` tailwind class.
+   * Revert the change before committing.

 3. **Run code formatting again**

    Now we need to run the code formatting again to ensure everything is consistent after the changes made in steps 1 and 2.